Florida State Cannabis Security Requirements

 ...(10)(c) The department shall conduct at least a biennial inspection of each medical marijuana treatment center to evaluate the medical marijuana treatment center’s records, personnel, equipment, processes, security measures, sanitation practices, and quality assurance practices.

-How to Comply with Florida's Non-Security-Camera, but Security-Related Regulations:
+Non-Security-Camera, but Security-Related Regulations:

-Florida requires you to have a security alarm that secures all doors and windows, as well as panic and duress buttons.
+Florida requires you to have "Sufficient lighting from dusk until dawn" and a "Fully operational security alarm system."
+This means that you will need security alarm that secures all doors and windows, as well as panic and duress buttons.
 It also requires you to have "sufficient" lighting outdoors.
 It doesn't define what sufficient means, however, so what sufficient means is open to interpretation.
 We would include enough outdoor lighting as to ensure that you can capture color photos at night, since that will also help your team identify people before opening the door.
+Choosing one of our low light or white light camera models can make it so that you have to install less outdoor lighting, feel free to check out our Buying Guide and Best Practices: Improving Surveillance Footage at Night for a breakdown on what features to look for in low light environments.

-Florida does not require any specific recording regulation, but does require you to be able to have "clear identification of persons and activities in controlled areas of the premises."
+Florida does not require any specific resolution regulation, but does require you to be able to have "clear identification of persons and activities in controlled areas of the premises."
 It defines the controlled areas as "grow rooms, processing rooms, storage rooms, disposal rooms or areas, and point-of-sale rooms," so you will need to be able to clearly identify someone in all areas of each of these rooms.
 You also have to have cameras on both the entrance and exit points of all exterior doors.

 Luckily you are only required to store 45 days of footage, however, you also will need to download footage and store it should there be any theft or other incident that involves (or should involve) the police.
 We cover storage requirements pretty in depth on the main Cannabis regulations page.

 *We're not lawyers and laws do change.
-We try our best to keep this page updated with changes to the law, but you should always do you own research or hire your own lawyer to guarantee compliance with the law.
+We try our best to keep this page updated with changes to the law, but you should always do your own research or hire your own lawyer to guarantee compliance with the law.